Sirimavo Bandaranaike: Ceylonese coup d’état attempt (1962)

 In an attempt to balance east–west interests and maintain neutrality, Bandaranaike strengthened the country's relationship with China, while eliminating ties with Israel.
 She worked to maintain good relationships with both India and Russia, while keeping ties to British interests through the export of tea and supporting links with the World Bank.
 Condemning South Africa's apartheid policy, Bandaranaike appointed ambassadors to and sought relationships with other African nations.
 In 1961, she attended both the Commonwealth Prime Ministers' Conference in London and the 1st Summit of the Non-Aligned Movement in Belgrade, SFR Yugoslavia making Sri Lanka one of the founding members of the Non-Aligned Movement.

-She was a key player in reducing tensions between India and China after their 1962 border dispute erupted into the Sino-Indian War.
-In November and December of that year, Bandaranaike called conferences in Colombo with delegates from Burma, Cambodia, Ceylon, Ghana and the United Arab Republic to discuss the dispute.
-She then travelled with Ghanaian Justice Minister Kofi Ofori-Atta to India and Peking, China in an attempt to broker peace.
-In January 1963, Bandaranaike and Orofi-Atta were rewarded in New Delhi, when Jawaharlal Nehru, the Indian Prime Minister, agreed to make a motion in the Indian Parliament recommending the settlement Bandaranaike had advocated for.
+She was a key player in efforts to reduce tensions between India and China following the outbreak of the Sino-Indian War in 1962.
+She convened a series of conferences in Colombo and subsequently travelled to India and China with Ghanaian justice minister Kofi Asante Ofori-Atta to promote a negotiated settlement.
+In January 1963, Indian prime minister Jawaharlal Nehru agreed to place before the Indian Parliament a proposal reflecting the settlement advocated by Bandaranaike and the other mediators.

 At home, difficulties were mounting.
 Despite her success abroad, Bandaranaike was criticised for her ties with China and lack of economic development policies.
 Tensions were still high over the government's apparent favouritism of Sinhala-speaking Ceylonese Buddhists.
 The import-export imbalance, compounded by inflation, was impacting the buying power of middle- and lower-class citizens.
 In the mid-year by-election, although Bandaranaike held a majority, the United National Party made gains, indicating that her support was slipping.

 Lack of support for austerity measures, specifically the inability to import adequate rice – the main dietary staple – caused the resignation of Minister Felix Dias Bandaranaike.
 Other cabinet ministers were reassigned in an attempt to stem the drift toward Soviet trade partnerships, which had gained ground after the creation of the Ceylon Petroleum Corporation.
 The Petroleum Corporation had been launched in 1961 to bypass the monopolistic pricing imposed on Middle Eastern oil imports, allowing Ceylon to import oil from the United Arab Republic and the Soviet Union.
 Some of the storage facilities of western oil operatives were co-opted with a compensation agreement, but continuing disputes over non-payment resulted in suspension of foreign aid from the United States in February 1963.
-In reaction to the suspension of aid, the Parliament passed the Ceylon Petroleum Corporation Amendment Act nationalising all distribution, import-export, sales and supply of most oil products in the country, from January 1964.
+In reaction to the suspension of aid, the Parliament passed the Ceylon Petroleum Corporation Amendment Act nationalising all distribution, import-export, sales and supply of most oil products in the country, with the changes taking effect in January 1964.

+In November 1963, Bandaranaike learned of the assassination of U.S. president John F. Kennedy, with whom she had maintained regular correspondence since both assumed office within months of one another.
+In a letter of condolence to First Lady Jacqueline Kennedy, Bandaranaike expressed sympathy as both a wife and mother who had herself lost her husband through assassination.